ScriptedAlchemy/webpack-external-import/README.md

 ### Version 2.0!

 Major rewrite which has taken the original concept and built it directly into webpack runtime.
+A big achievement in this release is **tree-shaking support**

 If you want to read me about what this tool does.

 Read the following: